joydeeproy87/joydeeproy87.github.io/README.md

 # UI / UX Developer / Web Developer - 5+ Years

 # Experience Summary
-Having around 4 years of experience in IT industry specializing in Web Development.<br/>
+Having around 4 years of experience in Web Development.<br/>
-Having around 1.6 years of experience in designing industry working with print and digital media.<br/>
+Having around 1.6 years of experience in designing industry.<br/>
-Expertise skills in Web Development using HTML5, CSS3, Sass, ES6, JavaScript, jQuery, PHP.<br/>
+HTML5, CSS3, Sass, JavaScript, jQuery, AngularJS (1.x), ES6, Bootstrap, WordPress, PHP, MySQL, Git.<br/>
-Having hands on experience in AngularJS.<br/>
-Experienced in handling database systems using MySQL.<br/>
-Having excellent knowledge of CMS like WordPress and Frameworks like Bootstrap.<br/>
-Having knowledge on Git.<br/>
-Having excellent knowledge on Search Engine Optimization (SEO), Google Analytics, Webmaster Tools.<br/>
+Search Engine Optimization (SEO), Google Analytics, Webmaster Tools.<br/>
-Skilled with Adobe Creative Suite (Illustrator, Photoshop, Fireworks, Premiere Pro, InDesign).<br/>
+Adobe Creative Suite (Illustrator, Photoshop, Fireworks, Premiere Pro, InDesign).<br/>
 Excellent analytical and problem-solving skills.<br/>
 A highly motivated team player with an ability to quickly adapt to new environments and workload and delivering solutions as an individual and as part of a team.<br/>
 Possess good analytical, problem-solving skills, ability to meet deadlines and work on multiple projects.<br/>